iamme24cl/iamme24cl/README.md

 - 🏗️ I’m currently working on sharpening my system design & scalability knowledge

-- 📚 I'm currenlty practicing algorithms everyday.
+- 📚 I'm currenlty practicing algorithms everyday and working on projects to hone my developer skills.

 - 😄 Fun facts: I love playing the guitar, singing, and tasting all the good wines that I can find!